About Overthinking It

 Technical: webmaster AT overthinkingit DOT com

-Matthew Wrather, Editor-in-Chief of Overthinking It, is an actor living in LA.
-He has been a writer, tower bell-ringer, birthday party clown, poet, janitor, and call center manager.
+Matthew Wrather started Overthinking It in 2008 with his smartest, funniest friends, and has hosted over 500 hours of podcasts on the site.
+An LA native, he is an actor and computer programmer, but has worked as a writer, tower bell-ringer, birthday party clown, poet, janitor, and call center manager.
 He also has a Twitter and a Tumblr.

 Think Tank is an occasional series of articles written by Overthinkers in collaboration and friendly competition.